 4. Determining The Content that You’ll Create

-You need to determine the type of content that you’re going to create to fill out your social media feeds.
-You need to answer three important questions at this point:
+You need to determine the type of social media content that you’re going to create..
+To do so, , make sure you answer these three questions:

 - What type of content will I create?